 You can find even more activities for infants HERE!

-For more developmental information on Infants, check out this post:
+For more developmental information on Infants, check out:

-These activities for infants are featured in A Complete Guide for Stay-at-Home Moms: Kids Activities.
+These infant activities are featured in A Complete Guide for Stay-at-Home Moms: Kids Activities.

 View all of the simple activities to do at home with infants, toddlers and preschoolers.